 High quality instructional materials and curricula are available for all students at all grade levels.
 Materials are updated and replaced, as needed.
-JCS-LIVE is using online curriculum that is CCSS-aligned.
+Standards-aligned textbooks and other instructional materials are stocked on site.
+The academy program has extensive flexibility to work with instructional materials that optimize learning and teaching for the student and family.
 The school does not strictly adhere to the state's textbook adoption cycle.